nikija/public/content/users/commander-web/profiles/customer-profiles/billing.md

 ordering: 5
 ---

+Unlike most PMS systems, we link all reservation charges to the Guest Profile.
+Traditional PMS systems usually link these to the room number.
+We found that hospitality should be all about the guest, and he/she is central to the travel experience, and thus should be central in the Mews Commander Platform.
+This means that all bills are linked to the guest profiles.

-This screen shows all unpaid items on the guest profile that require settlement.
+The Billing Screen on the Guest Profile shows all unpaid items that require settlement.
 The receptionists can select items and move them into the customer, company or travel agent bill, depending on who is required to settle the account.
 From this screen you may also assign the charges to another customer.

 ## Unpaid Items